What is the Youth Ambassadors Program?

 Where Do We Go?

-Every trip, we go to our sister city, Xiamen.
+Every trip, we go to our sister city of Xiamen.
 Additional city visits may also be included as part of the itinerary.

 – – –